Friday, December 5th 2025, East Dean Village Hall, Eastbourne, BN20 0DR.

 The start/finish location is situated in East Dean Village just to the west of Eastbourne.
 There are a few accommodation choices in or near to the village but also many more on the seafront in nearby Eastbourne where there are a number of options.
 Eastbourne is also the closest train station to East Dean.

-There will be a bus option available to collect runners in Eastbourne on Saturday morning and take them to the start.
+There will be a bus option available to collect runners in Eastbourne on Friday morning to take them to the start.
 This can be booked when signing up for the race or via the link below.
 After the race there will be a regular shuttle bus taking runners back to Eastbourne.
 This does not need to be booked but will leave outside the hall every hour or so.

 Most of the emissions created by events are from road vehicle travel.
 The environmental impact of travelling by road is massively reduced if the vehicle is full so please do your best to car share with others where possible.
 The closest train station to the start is Eastbourne and runners are encouraged to travel by train and then pick up the shuttle bus we will provide to East Dean and back again after.